AllenInstitute/vis/site/src/content/docs/reference/packages.md

 ---
 title: Packages
-description: A reference page in my new Starlight docs site.
+description: A list of the packages in the vis monorepo.
 ---

 This repository holds multiple published packages.
 The current list of packages is below: